Hyde (musician): 2018–present: Return to solo work

 After Vamps announced their hiatus in the fall of 2017, Hyde resumed work as a solo artist, releasing his eighth single, "Who's Gonna Save Us" in June 2018, his first solo release in 12 years.
 Two more solo singles, "After Light" and "Fake Divine", were released in June 2018 and October 2018, respectively.

 In 2018, Hyde collaborated with noted musicians such as Yoshiki and Mika Nakashima.
-Hyde produced Nakashima's single "Kiss of Death", which was released in March 2018, their second collaboration together in 13 years.
+Hyde produced Nakashima's single "Kiss of Death", which was released in March 2018, their second collaboration in 13 years.
 The single was used as the opening theme song for the anime Darling in the Franxx.
 Hyde collaborated with Yoshiki on the single "Red Swan", which was used as the opening theme song for the third season of the anime Attack on Titan.
 The song was released worldwide in October 2018, and features Yoshiki on piano and Hyde on vocals.

 In the summer of 2018, Hyde launched his first solo tour in over a decade.
-Hyde Live 2018 tour commenced on June 29, 2018 in Tokyo and spanned across 7 cities in Japan, with a total of 33 performances.
+Hyde Live 2018 tour commenced on June 29, 2018, in Tokyo and spanned across 7 cities in Japan, with a total of 33 performances.
 Hyde also invited the American rock band Starset, whom Vamps previously toured with, to open for him during his 7-day stint at Zepp Tokyo.
 In order to promote the tour with Starset as a support act, Hyde's vocal tracks were added to Starset's original song, "Monster".
 The track was then re-released as "Monster feat.
 Hyde" in Japan on August 10, 2018, and was released on the Japanese version of Starset's album Vessels.
 The tour ended in Fukuoka on October 14, 2018.

 In early 2019, Hyde collaborated once more with Yoshiki on Hyde's single "Zipang".
 The title refers to an old way of saying "Japan" and was released in February 2019.
 The track featured Yoshiki on piano and Hyde on vocals, and its coupling song was a cover of Duran Duran's "Ordinary World".
-On March 2019, Hyde's 11th single, "Mad Qualia" was released as the theme song for the Japanese version of Capcom's video game Devil May Cry 5.
+In March 2019, Hyde's 11th single, "Mad Qualia" was released as the theme song for the Japanese version of Capcom's video game Devil May Cry 5.

 Hyde's fourth solo album Anti was released in digital format in May 2019, and later in CD format in June.
 Hyde teamed up with Drew Fulk (Bullet for My Valentine, Bad Wolves, Motionless in White) and Nick Furlong (Blink-182, Papa Roach, 5 Seconds of Summer, Diplo), among other producers, to write 10 songs for the album.
 The CD version of the album reached number 3 on the Billboard charts in Japan and marked his second full-length English album as a solo artist.